hendrikvanantwerpen/scala-collection-mapreduce/README.md

    (Int,Map[String,String]) |<| (Int,(Int,Int)) // convert second and third Int implicitly to String
    ```
  * Is the current approach with invariant type parameters enough?
+   This seems mainly a problem on the Monoid level ( SortedMap[K,V] |+| Map[K,V] breaks, but could work )
  * What are the consequences of having every Monoid <: Aggregator
    vs. Laemmels approach of every Aggregator <: Monoid
+   - Making Aggregator a Monoid and implicitly convert Monoids to
+     Aggregators causes some weird errors.
+The latter is needed because
+     we cannot take a Monoid as the general function argument.
+We wouldn't
+     have enough type parameters to infer the aggregator if needed.

 ## References